AltoRobotics/teleop_twist_joy/README.md

 - `cmd_vel (geometry_msgs/msg/Twist)`
   - Command velocity messages arising from Joystick commands.

+- `cmd_vel_stamped (geometry_msgs/msg/TwistStamped)`
+  - Command velocity messages (stamped with the desired frame ID) arising from Joystick commands.
+Only publishes if `publish_stamped_twist` is `true`

 ## Parameters
+- `publish_stamped_twist (bool, default: false)`
+  - Whether a stamped version of the twist command should be published together with the un-stamped one.

 - `require_enable_button (bool, default: true)`
   - Whether to require the enable button for enabling movement.

 - `enable_button (int, default: 0)`
   - Joystick button to enable regular-speed movement.

 - `enable_turbo_button (int, default: -1)`
   - Joystick button to enable high-speed movement (disabled when -1).